+We are looking at a Cyclone Dust Collector.
 Are you looking for a powerful and portable dust collector?
 Well, you are in luck because this Shopfox W1868 2 HP Portable Cyclone Dust Collector fits the part well.
-Here we are looking at a Cyclone Dust Collector that provides the efficiency of a 2-stage cyclone system with the portability of a single-stage dust collector.
+It provides the efficiency of a 2-stage cyclone system with the portability of a single-stage dust collector.

-One of the best things about this collector is that it has a high surface area pleated filter with paddles to mechanically knock off dust cake.
-It also comes with a remotely controlled magnetic switch making it very easy for you to control it from a distance.
+One of the best things about this collector is its high surface area pleated filter with paddles to mechanically knock off dust cake.
+It also comes with a remotely controlled magnetic switch making it very easy to control it from a distance.

-This Shopfox W1868 2 HP Portable Cyclone Dust Collector features a steel impeller that can handle most wood debris that passes through the collection bag.
+This Shop Fox W1868 2 HP Portable Cyclone Dust Collector features a steel impeller.
 You will find that the collection bag has a capacity of 5.4 cubic feet and can hold 2.5 microns of dust particles.
+It can handle most wood debris that passes through the collection bag.

-This not only keeps your workspace clean from even the tiniest dust particles but it makes it even easier for you to dispose of the dust.
+This keeps your workspace clean from even the tiniest dust particles and makes it even easier for you to dispose of the dust.
 All this amazing efficiency is packed in a portable and compatible machine that you will surely want in your shop.
 So get one now and watch some change happen to your shop.

 - Powerful machines

 - Motor: 2 HP, 220V, 3450 RPM, 9A

 - Intake hole size: 7″

 - Impeller: 13″ welded steel